mfranzke/datalist-polyfill/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v3/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.0-4baaaa.svg)](CODE-OF-CONDUCT.md)

-**Update:** Safari now supports the `datalist` element at least basically, as [announced earlier this year with the latest release of Safari both for iOS and MacOS X](https://developer.apple.com/documentation/safari_release_notes/safari_12_1_release_notes#3130314).
+**Update:** Safari now supports the `datalist` element at least basically, as [announced earlier in 2019 with the latest release of Safari both for iOS and MacOS X](https://developer.apple.com/documentation/safari_release_notes/safari_12_1_release_notes#3130314).
 Yeah !!!
 Exciting news!
 I'm planning to release a new major version soon to both cheer as well as accommodate their implementation.

 This is a minimal and dependency-free vanilla JavaScript polyfill for the awesome datalist-functionality, that will bring joy and happiness into our lives :-)